kimjune01/kimjune01.github.io/_posts/2023/2023-06-13-todo-bot-vs-goal-bot.md

 - How would you incentivize each bot to maximize their performance?
 - What's the internal data structure of each bot?
 - Is it possible to combine the positive attributes of both?
+- Can they work together effectively?
+- What would be the optimal interface between each class of bots for working together?